tystr/tystr.github.io/index.md

   </div>
 </div>

-{% include title_row.html title="Senior Software Engineer" company="Zeeto.io" location="San Diego, CA" start="Oct 2011" end="Jul 2015" %}
+{% include title_row.html title="Senior Software Engineer" company="Zeeto" location="San Diego, CA" start="Oct 2011" end="Jul 2015" %}

 *<a href="https://zeeto.io" target="_blank">Zeeto</a> is an ad network that uses questions to discover data and then uses the answers to target ads.*